 2. Make yourself accountable.
 If you’re an introvert like me, then you can probably find 100 excuses to avoid getting out in front of your audience!
 But finding an ‘accountability buddy’ and letting them know what you plan to do can make a huge difference.
 Set yourself some ‘visibility’ targets e.g go to a networking event, do a Facebook Live, send an email to your mailing list, post in a LinkedIn group etc, then schedule them in your diary and share your plans.
 It can make a huge difference if you ‘go public’ with your plans rather than keeping them to yourself.

 3. Focus on being of service.
 If you’re struggling with sales and worrying about coming across as ‘pushy’ or ‘salesy’, then consider how it would feel if you approached your potential clients from a place of genuine service and desire to help them?
 That takes the focus off you and frees you up to do what you do best, which is to reach out and offer valuable solutions which will help people using your particular set of skills and strengths.

 4. Give yourself time to build genuine 1:1 relationships.
 Just like in the ‘real world’, building relationships with your audience and potential clients will take time.
 So make an effort to show up regularly, be visible to them and engage in genuine conversations.
 Let them get to know you, ask them what they’re struggling with and build a connection.
 It will make running your business much more enjoyable and pay dividends in the long run.

 So now over to you.
 Do you struggle with being more visible in your day job or in your business?
 What has helped you the most?
 I’d love to hear!
-And if you think this is holding you back in your career plans, then book a free 15min clarity call with me and let’s chat about how to address that.
+And if you think this is holding you back in your career plans, then book an introductory 45min coaching session with me for just £97 and let’s chat about how to address that.